There are a lot of factors to consider when setting up your first chicken coop.

 A good windbreak can also help reduce wear and tear to the coop, particularly by storms.
 The best barrier should protect your flock and the coop from prevailing winds and promote proper ventilation during summer.

-5. A great balance of sun and shade
+6. A great balance of sun and shade

 To effortlessly achieve the right balance of sun and shade, you can enlist the help of trees and other plants on your property.
 Deciduous trees will provide shade and shelter in the summer and shed their leaves in the fall, allowing your birds to get more sunshine and stay warm in the cold season.
 Moreover, the trees and shrubs’ bases attract many insects that chickens love to eat.
 Even so, deciduous trees can shed their leaves in the winter in some areas, which can leave the chicken coop exposed to the cold.
 If you live in an area with cold winters, it is best to place the chicken coop in a location that will get sunlight in the winter, even if it means less shade in the summer.

 Often, placing your chicken coop facing south and near deciduous shade trees should offer a perfect blend of environments.